The Tokyo Tapes

 The Tokyo Tapes is a live and studio album by English guitarist Steve Hackett, released in April 1998 by Camino Records.
 It documents two concerts performed by a supergroup line-up of Hackett, John Wetton, Chester Thompson, Ian McDonald and Julian Colbeck, in Tokyo, Japan in December 1996.
 The album includes two studio tracks recorded by Hackett.
-In 2001, a same-titled DVD of the concerts was released.
+In 2001, a DVD of the concerts was released, with the same title.

 Background

 The DVD contains 18 minutes of bonus rehearsal footage and band biographies.

 Both the CD and the DVD were promoted with the tagline: "What would it sound like if occasional members of GENESIS, KING CRIMSON, ASIA, YES, ZAPPA & WEATHER REPORT all got together to form a unique team just for one night?"